Rustic Scandinavian Dining Room Makeover: final reveal of the six week dining room makeover with before and after pictures.

 Don’t you just love their little carrying caddy?

 At the other end of the room the buffet was also painted and got new vintage inspired hardware.
 The art was a fun project.
-I promise a full tutorial soon.
+Find the full tutorial on how to make the DIY Deer Art here.
 I love the way it came out, and the vintage books as the canvas turned out great.
 The image is based on one from PrintAvenue and was transferred to the books.

 One of my favourite little vignettes in the room is this wooden dough bowl filled with fine crochet thread for lace making.